dizyd/Knowledge/README.md

 # \#Knowledge: Improving food-related knowledge via seeding implemented as a social media intervention

-This repository contains code to reproduce all analyses and figures in the project *\#Knowledge: Improving food-related knowledge via seeding implemented as a social media intervention* by David Izydorczyk, Barbara Kreis, Michael Kilb & Arndt Bröder. **The data corresponding to this project can be found on the respective OSF: https://osf.io/vztjq/**.
+This repository contains code to reproduce all analyses and figures in the project *\#Knowledge: Improving food-related knowledge via seeding implemented as a social media intervention*. **The data corresponding to this project can be found on the respective OSF: https://osf.io/vztjq/**.
 The structure of this repository is as follows:

 <br>